rojay16/Using-Neural-Nets-for-the-TMBD-Box-Office-Prediction-Competition/README.md

 net had the lowest cross validated error.

 The data set used in this script is contained in a zip file in this repository.
-For further infromation on the data set and how it was processed see the repositiory Kaggle Competition TMDB Box Office Prediction
+For further infromation on the data set and how it was processed see the repositiory Kaggle Competition TMDB Box Office Prediction in R